 This person didn’t get a response from their ex for several days following a big fight they had:

-[his first name], I've been reflecting on all that's happened and trying to figure out how I let myself act the way I did.
-I've recently had some personal issues and new insecurities I have had trouble dealing, and I'm afraid I let them hijack my sensibility in the moment.
-I'm ashamed and embarrassed for my behavior and totally understand why they didn't make sense for you at the time.
+(Their name), I've been reflecting on all that's happened and trying to figure out how I let myself act the way I did.
+I've recently had some personal issues and new insecurities I have had trouble dealing with, and I'm afraid I let them hijack my sensibility at the moment.
+I'm ashamed and embarrassed about my behavior and totally understand why they didn't make sense for you at the time.
 I've been working a lot on myself over the weeks and determined to overcome them.
 Hope we get back to the laughter.

 Another client whose ex wouldn’t respond to him for a long time:

-Hey [her first name], I respect your decision to not respond to me, however I'm left confused and would appreciate if you could share more.
+Hey (name], I respect your decision to not respond to me.
+However, I'm left confused and would appreciate it if you could share more.
 I don’t know how you feel about me and I understand if you don't want to tell me, but I would deeply appreciate it if you would.
-Hard to forget about our 6 hour phone call marathon ;) Anyway, I hope you're doing well and wish you the best.
+Hard to forget about our 6-hour phone call marathon ;) Anyway, I hope you're doing well and wish you the best.

 Doing No Contact provides you time for:

 The standard time period for how long the No Contact Period should be is 30 days.
 But This will highly vary depending on your situation.
 And the duration can always change as new events unfold.
 For example, the No Contact Period should be broken if your ex initiates first in a positive way.

 Sometimes you’ll need to find healthy ways of distracting yourself from thinking about your ex throughout the no-contact period.
 Here are some suggestions:

 At this point, you've got a lot more spare time than you're used to.
 You may be tempted to spend this time in unproductive or unhealthy ways.
 Focus on self-improvement instead.
 Not only will you be overall happier, but you’ll also drastically improve your chances of getting back your ex.
 You’ll come out a better, healthier, happier person and romantic partner.